Why is my Outlook not Connecting to the Exchange Server?

 Method 3: Disable Faulty Add-ins

-Incompatible or faulty Outlook add-ins may prevent or disrupt Outlook connection with the Exchange Server.
-To check if the error is caused by a faulty add-in, follow these steps:
+Incompatible or faulty Outlook add-ins may disrupt Outlook connection with the Exchange Server.
+To check if the issue is caused by a faulty add-in, follow these steps:

-If the error is resolved, activate each add-in one-at-a-time and observe Outlook for the error.
+If the issue is resolved, activate the add-ins one-at-a-time and check if the connectivity is restored.
 This will help you find the faulty add-in.
 When found, remove it permanently.

-It’s important to ensure that the data exchanged between your email client and the server is encrypted.
-This is particularly important when sending and receiving sensitive information.
-Your organization’s policies or administrator may not allow server connection if the connection between Outlook and the server is not secure or encrypted.
-It may prevent or cause authentication failure leading to connectivity errors.
-You need to contact your administrator to know if your account requires SSL or encrypted connection.
+Your organization’s policies or administrator may not allow server connection if the connection between Outlook and the server is not secure or encrypted, causing authentication failure or connectivity issues.
+You can contact your administrator to know if your account requires SSL or encrypted connection.
 If yes, check these settings:

 1. On the Tools menu, select Accounts.